San Antonio Federal Criminal Defense.

 - Documents and objects, i.e., crime scene photos and other evidence;

-- Reports of Examinations and Tests, i.e., ballistics reports, physical or mental exams, etc; and
+- Reports of Examinations and Tests, i.e., gun and drug reports, physical or mental exams, etc; and

 - Summaries of expert witnesses the government intends to use at trial.

-In short, Rule 16 is a robust rule that allows the defense the information necessary to prepare for trial.
+In short, Rule 16 is a robust rule that provides the defense with the information necessary to prepare for trial.

 Giglio and Brady material refers to Supreme Court cases that require the Government to produce certain types of evidence.
 Giglio material covers promises of leniency the Government made to a witness in exchange for that witness agreeing to testifying against a defendant at trial.
-Giglio v.
-United States, 405 U.S. 150, 155 (1972).
-Brady material is “favorable evidence to an accused… that is material either to guilt or punishment.”
-Brady v.
-Maryland, 373 U.S. 83, 87 (1963).
+Brady material means “favorable evidence to an accused… that is material either to guilt or punishment.”

 The defendant always decides if he will plead guilty or go to trial.
 That is, a defense lawyer may advise a client on the pros and cons of going to trial.
 But the defense attorney should never pressure or force the client to plead guilty.

 Moreover, the difference between pleading guilty and losing at trial is dramatic.
-In some cases, the evidence against a defendant is weak, but the range of punishment if he loses means he can spend the rest of his life in prison.
-This experience puts overwhelming pressure on a client to plead out to avoid paying the trial tax if he loses at trial.
+In some cases, the evidence against a person is weak, but the range of punishment if he loses means he can spend the rest of his life in jail.
+It puts lots of pressure on a person to plead guilty.

 This is why it is important for the client and his attorney to review all the discovery in the case before making a decision.
 The client should also consider hiring a defense investigator to assist with the case.
 [Note–if the client is indigent and has court-appointed counsel, then his attorney should petition the court for funds to hire an investigator.].